vonstring/node-ytdlp/README.md

-# node-ytdlp
+# ytdlp-helper

-node-ytdlp is a Node.js module that provides a simple interface for downloading and retrieving information from YouTube videos using the `yt-dlp` command-line tool.
+ytdlp-helper is a Node.js module that provides a simple interface for downloading and retrieving information from YouTube videos using the `yt-dlp` command-line tool.

 ## Features